 3) A “Submit” button specifically meant for the second search box directly above it.
 (The first search box at the top of the Search Form does not require a “Submit” button.)

-Note: Submitted “latitude, longitude” coordinates entered into the second search box will gravitate the red markers of the main map and Mini Map to the nearest “street” or “location” address stored in the Google Maps database—which might not necessarily be located at the exact “latitude, longitude” coordinates you have submitted.
+Note: Submitted “latitude, longitude” coordinates entered into the second search box will gravitate both the red marker on the main Google map and the red marker on the Mini Map to the nearest “street” or “location” address stored in the Google Maps database—which might not necessarily be located at the exact “latitude, longitude” coordinates you had submitted into the second search box.

-5) A display of the current “latitude, longitude” coordinates (in Decimal degrees) for both the main map and Mini Map red markers (which share the same “latitude, longitude” coordinates) under the title [Current marker lat-lng].
+4) A display of the current “latitude, longitude” coordinates (in Decimal degrees) for both the main map and Mini Map red markers—both of which share the same “latitude, longitude” coordinates.
+(Unless you subsequently move the Mini Map about with your cursor.)
+The display is under the title [Current marker lat-lng].

-6) A location name and address associated with the current “latitude, longitude” coordinates, under the title [Marker location while stationary].
+5) A location name and address associated with the current “latitude, longitude” coordinates, displayed under the title [Marker location while stationary].

-7) A display of the main map’s current “zoom level.”
-At initial page load, the display shows “Z: 10” (zoom level 10)—the default zoom level of the main map for this web page.
+8) A display of the main map’s current “zoom level.”
+At initial page load, the display shows “Z: 10” (zoom level 10) for larger screens; and “Z: 9” (zoom level 9) for smaller screens—the default onload zoom levels of the main Google map for this web page.

-Click this button to open and close the Info section that describes how the two maps on the web page work, and lists the Controls for both maps.
+Click this button to open and close this It’s Mini Map! info section that describes how the two Google maps on this web page work, and lists the Controls specific to each map.

-Note: Clicking on the main map’s red marker without “dragging” the main map’s red marker, with your cursor, will return the Mini Map above it to its default settings.
+Note: Merely clicking on the main map’s red marker, without then “dragging” the main map’s red marker (as you would by holding down your cursor at the same time you click) will return the Mini Map that is positioned above the red marker to its default settings.

 1) Z (Zoom menu) Hover over this drop-up menu to choose from “zoom levels” 14 through 21.

-2) C (Center Mini Map) Click the “C” to center the Mini Map if you have “dragged” the Mini Map with your cursor, and wish to return the Mini Map’s red marker to the center of the Mini Map.
+2) C (Center Mini Map) Click on the “C” to center the Mini Map—if you have “dragged” the Mini Map with your cursor—and wish to return the Mini Map’s red marker to the center of the Mini Map.

-3) Four “map type” buttons, from left to right:
+3) Four “map type” radio buttons, from left to right:

 Note: In some areas, “Hybrid” and “Satellite” map types may not “zoom-in” past zoom level 19.